maverickspectacle/database/pages/race.md

 ***Rental Market: Little to no Bias -** Research suggests that there is discrimination in the rental housing market.
 These results are inflated by publication bias, but even after correcting for publication bias there is evidence of discrimination.
 Importantly however, much of this discriminatory behavior can be attributed to missing information about the social status of applicants, which suggests that much of this disparity is due to statistical discrimination<ref>https://www.tandfonline.com/doi/full/10.1080/1369183X.2018.1489223</ref>.
 Therefore, the degree to which bias plays a role is likely small.

+**Other Economic/Housing Info:**

+Blacks and hispanics engage in more conspicuous consumption than whites<ref>https://sci-hub.ru/https://doi.org/10.1162/qjec.2009.124.2.425</ref>.

+The racial wealth gap can be almost entirely explained by differences in observable factors, such as life cycle patterns, educational attainment, inheritance, attitudes toward saving and investing, and more<ref>https://www.federalreserve.gov/econresdata/feds/2015/files/2015076pap.pdf</ref>.

+There is very little intergenerational mobility in net wealth for both black and white families according to data between 1984 and 2013<ref>https://ia601708.us.archive.org/9/items/source-872-toney-2016/Source872%20Toney2016.pdf</ref>.

+There exist ethnic group differences in measures of job performance.
+These differences are larger on objective measures compared to subjective measures<ref>https://psycnet.apa.org/doiLanding?doi=10.1037%2F0021-9010.88.4.694</ref>.

+When comparing former slaves and free blacks (free before 1865), it took roughly 2 generations for the descendents of slaves to catch up economically and educationally with the descendents of free black men and women<ref>https://www.nber.org/system/files/working_papers/w9227/w9227.pdf</ref>.

+A black family's long-run economic progress after slavery depended strongly on the location they were freed.
+Black families freed in states with more intensive Jim Crow institutions made less economic progress after slavery<ref>https://irs.princeton.edu/events/2022/Fall-Althoff-Lukas</ref>.

+There is mixed evidence on the effect of gentrification on crime<ref>https://onlinelibrary.wiley.com/doi/full/10.1111/j.1467-9906.2010.00506.x</ref><ref>https://academic.oup.com/socpro/article/58/4/615/1667054</ref><ref>https://journals.sagepub.com/doi/full/10.1177/0011128714549652</ref><ref>https://www.tandfonline.com/doi/full/10.1080/07418825.2014.943799</ref><ref>https://www.nber.org/system/files/working_papers/w23914/w23914.pdf</ref>.
+Some of these differences can be resolved through noting that gentrification appears to increase crime in the short run and decrease crime in the long-run, but also that its negative effects on crime is primarily concentrated in the frontier of where gentrification occurs in a neighborhood.

+The economic and residential segregation created by redlining persists in many cities, and inequality is much higher in cities which had redlining.
+Gentrification appears to be related to some lessening of segregation, but also with increased economic inequality<ref>https://ncrc.org/wp-content/uploads/dlm_uploads/2018/02/NCRC-Research-HOLC-10.pdf</ref>.

+Redlining may be mostly a product of geographic discrimination in itself as opposed to racial discrimination<ref>https://sci-hub.ru/https://doi.org/10.2307/2946707</ref>.

 #### Criminal

 The degree to which the criminal justice system unfairly targets black people would have a substantial effect on the labor market outcomes of blacks relative to whites independent of cognitive ability differentials.
 Being unfairly targeted and thrown in prison, brutalized, etc. would have effects on the ability for blacks to get jobs and disrupt their income streams.
 Given our prior understanding of how blacks earn the same or more than whites of the same cognitive ability, the default hypothesis should thus be that racial bias is small to nonexistent in the criminal justice system.